Round Island Route guide

 Enter Lorong Halus Wetland via the 3km-long Lorong Halus Park Connector and you’ll be greeted by rows of reedbeds.

 Completely transformed from the landfill it once was in the past, the wetland is now solely responsible for collecting and treating all water flowing through it.
 It’s got a pretty Instagrammable backdrop too, so put on your best sporty fit and start snapping away.

 5. Changi Bay Point – Cycling bridges and seaside boardwalk

-Newly opened in January, Changi Bay Point is part of the brand new Changi Bay Park connector spanning 3.6km.
+One of the newer cycling routes in Singapore, Changi Bay Point is part of the Changi Bay Park connector spanning 3.6km.
 It might seem ulu, but it’s got some sick waterfront views that give off serious overseas vibes.

 Step onto the boardwalk and you’ll be greeted by panoramic vistas reminiscent of the Maldives.
 Remember to slather on enough sunscreen because there isn’t much shade along the rest of the way.

 Your cycling experience here will be a smooth one thanks to the wide cycling bridges and smooth paths.
 Totalling 140m, these bridges offer you the chance to cruise along the waterfront safely.
 Plus, there are several benches facing the sea along the way so you can have a rest if you’re feeling two-tired after your journey.